How Does Authentication Work?

 your app folder.

-auth: providers: google: development: clientId: $secret: env: AUTH_GOOGLE_CLIENT_ID clientSecret: $secret: env: AUTH_GOOGLE_CLIENT_SECRET github: development: clientId: $secret: env: AUTH_GITHUB_CLIENT_ID clientSecret: $secret: env: AUTH_GITHUB_CLIENT_SECRET enterpriseInstanceUrl: $secret: env: AUTH_GITHUB_ENTERPRISE_INSTANCE_URL gitlab: development: clientId: $secret: ...
+auth: providers: google: development: clientId: $env: AUTH_GOOGLE_CLIENT_ID clientSecret: $env: AUTH_GOOGLE_CLIENT_SECRET github: development: clientId: $env: AUTH_GITHUB_CLIENT_ID clientSecret: $env: AUTH_GITHUB_CLIENT_SECRET enterpriseInstanceUrl: $env: AUTH_GITHUB_ENTERPRISE_INSTANCE_URL gitlab: development: clientId: $env: ...

 The concept of an "env" is core to the way the auth backend works.
 It uses an

 env query parameter to identify the environment in which the application is